eylon-44/Buzz-OS/doc/FileSystem.md

 * Add the index of the file's Inode into the refrence list of the parent directory.

 ### File Reading & Writing
-The file's data is referenced in the direct and indirect lists of its inode.
+The file's data is referenced in the direct list of its inode.
 Finding the file's inode allows us to access its data blocks, where we can read and write file's data.

+As opposed to directory inodes, the direct blocks list in file inodes must be continuous.
+There may be no gaps of 0 values between block indexes.

 ### File Renaming
 We now want to move our compiled mario game into the `games` directory while changing its name to `super-mario.elf`.